ARM-software/arm-trusted-firmware/docs/user-guide.md

     common       Yes             Yes             Yes
     lib          Yes             Yes             Yes

 All assembler files have the `.S` extension.
-The linker files for each boot stage has the `.ld.S` extension.
-These are processed by GCC to create the resultant `.ld` files used for linking.
+The linker source files for each boot stage have the extension `.ld.S`.
+These are processed by GCC to create the linker scripts which have the extension `.ld`.

-FDTs provide a description of the hardware platform and is used by the Linux kernel at boot time.
+FDTs provide a description of the hardware platform and are used by the Linux kernel at boot time.
 These can be found in the `fdts` directory.